alphagov/publishing-api/doc/api.md

 ### Query string parameters
 - [`document_type`](model.md#document_type) *(required)*
-  - The type of content item to return
+  - The type of content item to return.
 - `fields[]` *(optional)*
   - Accepts an array of: "analytics_identifier", "api_url", "base_path", "content_id", "description", "document_type", "locale", "public_updated_at", "schema_name", "title", "web_urls"
   - Determines which fields will be returned in the response, if omitted all fields will be returned.
 - [`locale`](model.md#locale) *(optional, default "en")*
-  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n)
+  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Used to restrict content items to a given locale
+  - Used to restrict content items to a given locale.
 - `order` *(optional, default: "-public_updated_at")*
   - The field to sort the results by.
   - Returned in an ascending order unless prefixed with a hyphen, e.g. "-base_path".